COVID-19 vaccine and kids: What parents should know

-Can children be vaccinated?
+Can children still get COVID-19 after being vaccinated?

 What is different about research methodologies when testing vaccines for children?